Al4DIN/Technical_test/README.md

 # Technical_test
-Unsupervised learning real world problem
+Unsupervised learning for a real world problem

+We just have to execute cells 😃